Part 1 of this essay may be found here.

 Basically, August 18, 2004 was one of the craziest days of my life.

-Five days later, I flew to Atlanta to attend the 2004 National Title X Grantee Meeting.
-Held at the Ritz-Carlton on Ellis Street; a new mix CD – CD Stuff Vol. XII – came with me.
-On August 24, I delivered a talk entitled “Meeting the Needs of Substance Abusers: A Title X Service Delivery Model to the 250+ attendees.
-I met an attendeed from Honolulu, HI while checking into the meeting the day before.
+Five days later, I flew to Atlanta to attend the 2004 National Title X Grantee Meetin at the Ritz-Carlton on Ellis Street.
+A new mix CD – CD Stuff Vol. XII – came with me.
+On August 24, I delivered a talk entitled “Meeting the Needs of Substance Abusers: A Title X Service Delivery Model” to the 250+ attendees.
+I met an attendee from Honolulu, HI while checking into the meeting the day before.
 We struck up a conversation – and I learned I was the first man to whom she was attracted in some time who not only had his own car, but also his own home and job.
 We ended up hanging out in her room – then making out with almost ferocious intensity.
 She was the second shaved woman I had fooled around with that year – though her pants never came off.
 This did not stop me from rubbing her unshaved vagina, putting my fingers inside of her and urging her to cum against my hand.
-She did not, waiting to do so with water from the bathtub faucet once I had returned to my room – where I masturbated to an explosive orgasm.
+She did not, waiting to do so with water from the bathtub faucet after I returned to my room – where I masturbated to an explosive orgasm.
 Knowing I was addressing the meeting the next day, she tormented me with the idea that she would not wear any underwear, then spread her legs while I was speaking to show me…everything.
 She did not do so, however; we e-mailed sporadically until July 2007.